Judeo-Mantuan

-Judeo-Mantuan is a dialect of the Judeo-Italian languages based on the Mantuan dialect of Emilian.
+Judeo-Mantuan is a dialect of the Judeo-Italian languages based on the Mantuan of Emilian.
 Judeo-Mantuan like all dialects of Judeo-Italian besides Judeo-Roman is now extinct.
 It was spoken in and around the city of Mantua.

 History

 The Jewish community of Mantua dates from the 12th century.
 By 1610 3,000 or 15% of Mantua's population was Jewish and there was a large population of Jewish bankers in the city.
 It was the only sizeable Jewish community in Lombardy until the 19th century.
 It would maintain its relevance taking part in every part of the city's society.
 It would be home to one of two Hebrew printers in Italy the other being in Venice.
 The community would be emancipated in 1866.

 The earliest Mantuan texts which show some of the features of Judeo-Mantuan are from 1200.

 The community would begin to decline during the 1860s as wealthy members began to move en masse to richer and better connected Milan.
 In 1876, Annibale Gallico the most important source of Judeo-Mantuan literature would be born.
 Mantua and its Jewish community would half in population by 1910, and by 1930, the community was down to only 500 members.
 The community would be damaged during the Holocaust and today only numbers around 100 individuals.

 In 2004, the poems of Annibale Gallico would be published.